rwbailey00/chimp.py-readme/README.md

 added cool jungle music

-**- add your own new feature to the game; more complex and engaging the more points (0 - 20)** added funny/troll feature, have been busy this week so I wanted to laugh and make the user laugh :) (if you don't understand the joke google it)
+**- add your own new feature to the game; more complex and engaging the more points (0 - 20)** added funny/troll feature, have been busy this week so I wanted to laugh and make the user laugh :) MAKE SURE TO CLOSE TERMINAL TO END FEATURE (if you don't understand the joke google it)